robertoleonecicognani/Online-Reactable/README.md

 All of the left knobs control a parameter for the specific effect that we thought made the most interesting changes.<br>
 Almost all of the right knobs control the wetness of the signal, that corresponds to how much of the output is the response after the application of the effect with respect to the pure input.<br>

-An exception among the effects to keep in mind is the **Duo Synth**, which behaves similarly to an oscillator.
+An exception among the effects to keep in mind is the **DuoSynth**, which behaves similarly to an oscillator.
 Its left knob regulates the vibrato speed.

 All the effects are taken from Tone.js library and the documentation is available online.<br>